snej/smol_world/README.md

 ## What?

-**smol world** is an experimental memory manager and object model, which tries to keep everything as compact as possible.
+**smol world** is an experimental memory manager and object model, which tries to optimize for small data size.
 It provides:

 * A memory space called a “heap”, which internally uses 32-bit pointers
 * A super fast “bump” or “arena” memory allocator
-* Allocated blocks with only two bytes of overhead; they have a 3-bit type field, some GC-related flags, and the _exact_ size.
-[Disclaimer: blocks 1KB and larger have 4 bytes overhead.]
-For further space savings, blocks are **not** aligned.
+* Allocated blocks with only two bytes of overhead, including a type tag and object size.
+For further space savings, blocks are byte-aligned.
-* A simple Cheney-style garbage collector that copies the live blocks to another heap
+* A simple Cheney-style garbage collector that copies the live blocks to a new heap
 * Basic JSON-ish object types: strings, arrays and dictionaries/maps (plus binary blobs.)
 There’s also a JSON parser and generator.
 * Symbols, i.e. unique de-duplicated strings used as dictionary keys
 * A polymorphic 32-bit `Val` type that represents either an object pointer, a 31-bit integer, or null
-* Friendly C++ wrapper classes for type-safe and null-safe operations on values.
+* Friendly C++ wrapper classes for type-safe and null-safe operations on values

 The idea is that you can easily plug this into an interpreter of some kind and have a complete virtual machine.